-Explore the best trails near Clarksville with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Clarksville with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 Paved and well-maintained.
 Even though there is more traffic, including cyclists, children, strollers, and dogs, there is some nice scenery and opportunities for wildlife sightings.
 Watch for snakes.
 There are plenty...especially copperheads.